Trekking in Nepal during March

 5) All food on the menu will be available.

 Can I do a high altitude trek in Nepal during March?

 You can certainly do a high altitude trek in Nepal during March.
-We do receive some precipitation for a few days every month.
-We receive more massive snowfalls during February and March rather than in the middle of winter.
+This is because we do receive some precipitation for a few days every month.
+However, we receive more massive snowfalls during February and March rather than in the middle of winter.

 Dangers/Inconveniences of trekking in Nepal during winter.

 1) The lodges can be crowded with other trekkers, their support crew, such as guides and porters.